Lies We Tell Ourselves

 Share with me on the Facebook Page – Waiting for Heaven.

 P.S.
 I’m joining my friend Michelle’s Extreme Traffic Adventure.
-If you have time, want to join us?
+If you have time,?
 She’s simplified the challenge this time around into 15-minute daily actions.